tzuhanchang/VyPER/configs/README.md

       - x * 160.5729 - 0.0306
   ...
 ```
-Definations of target neutrinos.
+Definitions of target neutrinos.

-`node_label`: an integer assigned to the reconstructed neutrino nodes to be used for node type identification.
+`node_label`: an integer assigned to the reconstructed neutrino nodes for node type identification.

 `features`: neutrino target features.
 These should match the `dtype.names` of the `LABELS/NEUTRINO` datasets.